Interaction of geophysical flows with sea ice dynamics: Primitive Equations on Cylindrical Domains

-In this section, we analyze the primitive equations on layer domains, i.e., we consider the primitive equations \eqref{eq:primitive equation general} on the layer $\Omega := \R^2 \times (a,b)$, where $-\infty < a < b < \infty$, together with the boundary conditions \eqref{eq:bilinearity primitive eq}.
-The aim of this section is twofold: Using a perturbation method, we establish that the hydrostatic Stokes operator admits a bounded $\Hinfty$-calculus up to a shift, and we derive several functional analytic properties from this fact.
-On the other hand, we show that the bilinear term appearing in the primitive equations can be estimated suitably.
+In this section, we collect properties of the primitive equations \eqref{eq:primitive equation general} on cylindrical domains $\Omega := G \times (a,b)$, where $G = (0,1) \times (0,1)$ and $-\infty < a < b < \infty$.
+Apart from recalling that the hydrostatic Stokes operator admits a bounded $\Hinfty$-calculus, we provide estimates of the bilinear term appearing in the primitive equations tailored to our setting.
 Throughout this section, we denote by $v = (v_1,v_2)$ the principal variable corresponding to the horizontal velocity.